 In the winter, prepare for cold temperatures; it gets as low as -10 degrees Celsius.
 Wrap up in a warm coat and slip your feet into some thick socks or tights before heading out to explore.

-Where to Enjoy Your Stay
+Where to Stay in Dordogne

 When it comes time to decide where to stay, there are so many different options to choose from.
 Amongst the many homes in the French countryside, some of the most charming options include ivy-covered French cottages with swimming pools, authentic homes with simple décor, luxurious stone homes, wooden barns converted to houses and more.